carlos-lopez-garces/carlos-lopez-garces.github.io/_directx12-hlsl-shaders/hlsl-stencil-mirrors.md

 ## Setting up the stencil buffer

-To set up the stencil stencil buffer, we draw the mirror using an additional PSO with very particular depth, blend, and stencil settings.
+To set up the stencil buffer, we draw the mirror using an additional PSO with very particular depth, blend, and stencil settings.

 {% highlight c++ %}
 // Depth/stencil buffer descriptor.